Any changes or modifications to non-exempt research must first be approved by the IRB before the change is implemented.

 Changes to Research Determined to be Exempt

 Since some changes to research determined to be exempt may alter the category(ies) under which the exemption was granted, certain modifications to the applications may need to be submitted for review.
-For more information on what kind of exempt changes need review, see the Exemption Change Table, Appendix B-4 of the Investigator Manual.
+For more information on what kind of exempt changes need review, see the Exemption Change Table.

 We recommend reviewing the following documents from the HRPP Toolkit Library: